 The human spine is a marvel of engineering.
 It’s complex and flexible and supports our weight and a wide variety of extreme physical activities.
 Unfortunately, it can also be fragile.
-When you are struggling with back pain, it can be difficult to know which structure in your back is causing the problem.
-Here is your primer on how your spine is built:
+When you are struggling with upper or lower back pain, it can be difficult to know which structure in your back is causing the problem.
+Let’s examine the anatomy of your spine and how its different areas are impacted by chronic or acute back pain.

 In addition to these three main areas, there are the coccygeal and sacral vertebrae.
 These make up the base of your spine, beginning with the tailbone.
 This area is fused and only moves as a single unit.
 The lumbar, thoracic, and cervical areas can move independently of each other.